Srijan-1-3/QuickTab/README.md

 ### Project Objective

 The project aims to provide the following services :
-Easy to use interface
+-Easy to use interface
- Dynamic Inventory Updates
+-Dynamic Inventory Updates
- Saves time.
+-Saves time.
- Affordable prices
+-Affordable prices